LainofThe-Wired/DS2---Slight-Alterations/README.md

 and level up soul costs increased by a multiplier of 2.15x

-i also changed forbidden sun cast amounts so you get 3 casts earlier (4 casts at the maximum of like 94 attunement)
+i also changed forbidden sun cast amounts so you get 3 casts earlier (4 casts at the maximum of like 94 attunement) and pyromancy damage boosted too by around 10%

 use UXM to unpack and patch the game idk how modengine works